Father John Schanz

 - 9/01/1950 – 10/01/1996: Holy Cross, Fairview, PA

 - 6/13/1960 – 10/01/1996: Regional Director of the College Branch of the Confraternity of Christian Doctrine (Gannon College, Mercyhurst College & Villa Maria College)

 - 4/06/1962: Examiner of Junior Clergy of the Diocese of Erie

 - 3/08/1967: Advocate of the Tribunal of the Diocese of Erie

 - 5/14/1969: Advocate of the Tribunal of the Diocese of Erie

 - 4/17/2002: Withdraws from Priestly Ministry and removed of any faculties

-Summary of Sexual Abuse Allegations against Father John P. Schanz:
+Summary of Sexual Abuse Allegations against Father John Schanz:

-Based on information provided by the Diocese of Erie in response to a grand jury subpoena, a victim wrote a letter to Bishop Donald Trautman (1990-2012) regarding Father John P. Schanz.
-In the letter, the victim detailed an assault which occurred in 1969 or 1970 when he was going into seventh or eighth grade and was an altar boy at St. Andrew and The Villa.
+According to media reports, in 2018, Father John Schanz’s name was included on the Diocese of Erie list of clergy credibly accused of child sexual abuse.
+He was also named publicly as accused in the 2018 PA Grand Jury report.
+The report revealed a letter written by a victim addressed to Bishop Donald Trautman (1990-2012) detailing how Father Schanz sexually abused him in 1969 or 1970 when he was going into seventh or eighth grade and an altar boy at St. Andrew and The Villa.